 Don't blame healthcare for May's poor jobs report.

-The healthcare sector added 46,000 jobs in May, more than the disappointing 38,000 jobs created by the rest of the economy combined, according to Friday's jobs report from the U.S. Bureau of Labor Statistics.
+The industry added 46,000 jobs last month, more than the disappointing 38,000 jobs created by the overall economy, as several sectors suffered large job losses, according to last week's report from the U.S. Bureau of Labor Statistics.

-The healthcare sector added 24,000 jobs in ambulatory services, 17,000 at hospitals and 5,000 at nursing care facilities.
+In May, the healthcare sector added 24,000 jobs in ambulatory services, 17,000 at hospitals and 5,000 at nursing-care facilities.
 Healthcare has been a jobs driver throughout 2016.
-The report noted that through May, healthcare employment has increased by 487,000.

 The national unemployment rate fell, despite the jobs performance, to 4.7% in May from 5% in April.
 That's largely because more Americans dropped out of the workforce.